Safe and Interpretable Estimation of Optimal Treatment Regimes: METHODOLOGY

 \paragraph{Mechanistic State Transition Modeling.} We approximate PK using a one-compartment model \citep{shargel1999applied}, with half-life as the parameter, and Hill's PD model \citep{hill1910possible, weiss1997hill, nelson2008lehninger}, with receptor-ligand affinity and drug dose for 50\% efficacy as parameters, to model the short-term effectiveness of the ASMs in reducing EA burden.
 We delineate the models formally in Appendix~\ref{sec: appendix_pkpd}.
 For each patient $i$ in the cohort, we estimate these individualized PK/PD parameters by minimizing the mean squared error between the predicted EA time series under the observed ASM regime using the mechanistic model and the actual observed EA time series.
 This step is akin to estimating a multi-dimensional propensity score. \begin{remark} We approximate state-transition dynamics via deterministic mechanistic models, but we do not use them for counterfactual simulations.
 Mechanistic modeling isolates clinically relevant pharmacological features from stochastic dynamics.
 While state-transition dynamics adjustment is not necessary for consistent estimation, accounting for PK/PD parameters aids in estimating heterogeneous effects, akin to using propensity scores with Bayesian regression trees \citep{hahn2020bayesian}. \end{remark}

 \paragraph{Characterizing Administered Policies.} In our study, we focus on treatment regimes for two commonly used anti-seizure medications (ASMs): propofol and levetiracetam.
 For our application, we employ the policy template that is defined by the drug administration protocols used in hospitals, to ensure interpretability, although our framework can accommodate non-parametric policy functions such as trees or forests.
 Propofol, a sedating ASM, is administered as a continuous infusion based on the past 1hr, 6hrs, and 12hrs of seizure levels using policy $\pi^{prop}$.
 In contrast, non-sedative ASM levetiracetam is given as a bolus every 12 hours, with dosages varying according to recent EA burden and drug history through policy $\pi^{lev}$.
 The regime for patient $i$ is denoted by We provide the functional forms of the policies in Appendix~\ref{sec: policy}.
 We use the observed EA burdens ($\{E_{i,t}\}$) and ASM doses ($\{\Z_{i,t}\}$) to deduce the administered policy $\pi_i$ for each patient $i$ by minimizing the mean squared error loss between the predicted and observed drug doses at each time $t$.
-We discuss the goodness of fit of the estimation procedure in Appendix~\ref{sec: goodness}.

 \paragraph{Distance Metric Learning and Matching} To adjust for confounding, we need to account for pre-treatment covariates and pharmacological features.
 We do this by grouping patients who are similar in these features but are treated differently.
 This procedure is called matching, a commonly used approach to nonparametrically estimate potential outcomes \citep{ho2007matching, stuart2010matching, parikh2022malts}.
 For the sake of simplicity, let $\V_i$ denote a vector of pre-treatment and pharmacological features for each patient $i$.
 Then, the estimate for $\mathbb{E}[ Y(\pi_a) | \V = \bv]$ is given by $\widehat{Y}_{\bv}(\pi_a) = m(MG_{d}(\mathcal{D}, r, \bv),\pi_a)$ where $MG_{d}(\mathcal{D}, r, \bv)$ is the matched group of units from dataset $\mathcal{D}$ that are $r$ distance away from $\bv$ under distance metric $d$, and $m$ is a regression on the units in the matched group evaluated at $\pi_a$.